Visualizing Data

 • .qmd1: These are markdown syntax files, where you write code and plain or formatted text to make documents.

-• .R: These are R syntax files, where you write code to process and analyze data without making an output document2.
+• .R: These are R syntax files, where you write code to process and analyze data without making an output document 2.

 • .html (or .pdf, .docx, etc.): These are the output documents created when you Render a quarto markdown document.